doughmination/contribapi/README.md

 tiny extensible api to merge contribution heatmap from forgejo (git.gay, codeberg, etc) and github.

+> [!IMPORTANT]
+> This repo is NOT by me, this is works by [dragsbruh](https://github.com/dragsbruh), and you can find the original repo on [Codeberg](https://codeberg.org/dragsbruh/contribapi).
+> I originally made edits so I could keep up with it, but I still want the original owner attributed

+> [!NOTE]
+> I did add a copy of ESAL-2.0 in commits, but this was an accident due to updating all my repos at once.
+Please ignore this in the commit history, it was not intentional.

 ## usage

 this runs as a cloudflare worker